-The active drug in Byetta is exenatide, which belongs to a drug class called glucagon-like peptide-1 (GLP-1) agonists.
+Byetta belongs to a drug class called glucagon-like peptide-1 (GLP-1) agonists.
 Byetta isn’t available in a generic form.

-Read on for information about the dosage of Byetta, including its strengths and how to take the drug.
+Keep reading for specific information about the dosage of Byetta, including its strengths and how to use the drug.
 For a comprehensive look at Byetta, see this article.

 This article describes typical dosages for Byetta provided by the drug’s manufacturer.
-When taking Byetta, always follow the dosage prescribed by your doctor.
+When administering Byetta, always follow the dosage prescribed by your doctor.

 Below is information about Byetta dosage and dosing frequency for treating type 2 diabetes.

 Byetta is a solution that comes in a prefilled injection pen.
 You’ll use the pen to give yourself doses as subcutaneous injections.
 Each Byetta pen contains 60 doses of medication.

 Byetta contains 250 micrograms (mcg) of the active drug exenatide in each milliliter (mL) of solution.
 Byetta injection pens come in two sizes:

 - 1.2-mL prefilled pen that contains 5 mcg per dose

 - 2.4-mL prefilled pen that contains 10 mcg per dose

 Typically, your doctor will start you on a low dosage.
 Then, they’ll adjust your Byetta dosage over time to reach the amount that’s right for you.
 Your doctor will ultimately prescribe the smallest dosage that provides the desired effect.